 You may lose the Excel document due to various reasons, such as unintended deletion, hard drive formatting, device damage/corruption, OS crash, etc. When you face these situations, don't despair.
 You can use EaseUS Data Recovery Wizard to help you restore the lost Excel file, even though it has been permanently removed.

-Run EaseUS Data Recovery Software.
-Choose the drive X: or a specific folder on Desktop or somewhere else where you lost the excel files, and then click "Scan".
+Choose the drive or a specific folder on Desktop or somewhere else where you lost the excel files, and click the "Scan" button.

-- Relevant reading: How to recover unsaved and deleted Word document in Windows 10
+Relevant reading: How to recover unsaved and deleted Word documents in Windows 10

 Extra Guide: How to Recover Unsaved Excel Files